-In the view above, the current location in the program is highlighted in green in the source code window.
+In Figure 21 above, the current location in the program is highlighted in green in the source code window.
 Directly to the right of the source code, the current location in the assembly code is also highlighted under the Disassembly tab.
 Any output from the debugger is displayed in the Console window at the bottom of the screen.
-Note that program I/O will still take place on the shell of the target board.
-This can be accessed from any of the connection types described in section 4.2, including the RSE SSH shell within Eclipse.
+Note that program I/O will still take place on the shell of the target board if you established the connection manually.
+Using the RSE Remote Debugging tool automatically pipes the program I/O to the Eclipse Console.
+For manual connections, the program can be accessed from any of the connection types described in section 3.2, including the TM Terminal SDK SSH, Terminal, or Telnet connections within Eclipse.